sandesh362/CG-MINI-PROJECT/README.md

 # Chess Game in C++♟️

 Welcome to the **Chess Game** project, where logic meets visuals in the form of an elegant chessboard right on your screen!
-This is a minimalist yet fully functional chess game, coded in pure C and rendered using the Turbo C graphics library.
+This is a minimalist yet fully functional chess game, coded in pure C++ and rendered using the Turbo C graphics library.
 Whether you’re a coding enthusiast or just love chess, this project is crafted for those who appreciate classic challenges presented in a digital form.

 ## About This Project 🌟
 This project is not just a game, it’s a **fusion of programming ingenuity** and **timeless strategy**.
-Written entirely in C, it utilizes the Turbo C graphics library to bring an interactive chessboard to life.
+Written entirely in C++, it utilizes the Turbo C graphics library to bring an interactive chessboard to life.
 The game includes full chess rules, a seamless player-vs-player mode, and a clean, straightforward design that lets you focus on outsmarting your opponent.

 Here’s what this project brings to the table:

-- **Coding Power:** An ideal blend of C programming mastery and algorithmic logic.
+- **Coding Power:** An ideal blend of C++ programming mastery and algorithmic logic.
 - **Graphical Brilliance:** Simple yet engaging 2D graphics built from scratch, utilizing Turbo C’s graphics capabilities.
 - **Strategy at Its Core:** Whether you're a beginner or a chess enthusiast, the game ensures a fun and intellectually stimulating experience.